 1.1 Hours of Work

-Our normal working day is 08:30 to 17:30.
+You are permitted access to the Safari Park for research purposes between the hours of 8.30 and 17.30. .
 This may vary throughout the season.
 There is no contract of employment between Blair Drummond Safari Park and researchers.
 You do not have any rights under employment protection legislation.

 1.2 Pay

 Research is unpaid.

+You are entitled to claim reasonable expenses on the presentation of evidence in the form of receipts in line with our expenses protocol, which will be explained to you.

 1.3 Clothing